 - May increase longevity: shown to increase life span in animal studies.
 The process is not fully understood but believed that fasting initiates a series of complex mechanisms including—reduction of dangerous visceral (belly) fat, decrease of chronic inflammation, protection of DNA materials (telomeres within chromosomes), increase of insulin sensitivity and autophagy.
 These mechanisms overlap health benefits resulting in longer life and better performance.
 Another hot topic is the energy production within the cell itself.
 Mitochondrion is cellular power-plant often housed in various quantities depending on cellular design and needs.
 For instance, muscle cell has more mitochondria than skin cell.
 Latest studies show mitochondria in cells work together as a network and physiologically adjust to fasting producing more energy longer.

-Fasting Power of Spices
+Fasting Power of Spiced Teas

 Chronic inflammation has been linked as a big contributor to many modern day conditions such as CVD, liver disease, insulin resistance, autoimmune deficiency and cancers.
 These illnesses are monitored through inflammation causing proteins (biomarkers).
 Fasting reduces multiple inflammatory biomarkers resulting in weight loss, hormone balance and amplified autophagy.